Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 - **Add new sources**: Write a new scraper in `scrapers/`, chunk the content, and append to `data/data.jsonl`.
 - **Change chunk size**: Adjust the `textwrap.wrap(..., width=500)` in scrapers.
 - **Swap LLM or embeddings**: Update model names in `chains/rag_chain.py` or `vector_db/faiss_db.py`.
+- **Switch between full analysis and fast cleaning**: Use `/analyze-data` for AI-powered insights, or `/clean-data` for quick cleaning and stats.

 ---